-Baseline assessments: All participants
+Baseline assessments: all participants

-- 1. Socio-demographic schedule: including questions on gender, age, ethnicity, who they live with and whether or not the participants have a sibling, boyfriend/girlfriend or social worker.
-Responses to these questions are relevant to the options available for users to select in the DA (e.g. if a user does not have a boyfriend/girlfriend this help-seeking option will not be listed) and to describe the sample. - 2.
-Short Mood and Feelings questionnaire (SMFQ): This assessment screens for depression among children aged 16 and under [10] and its use has been validated in late adolescence [11].
-It consists of 13 statements that are reflective of depressive symptoms.
-Ratings are given on a 3-point scale, ranging from "true", "sometimes" and "not true", with "true" indicating that the depressive symptom is present.
-"True" ratings are scored as two, "sometimes" as one and "not true" as zero.
+- 1. Socio-demographic schedule.
+This includes questions on gender, age, ethnicity, who they live with and whether or not the participants have a sibling, boyfriend/girl-friend or social worker.
+Responses to these questions are relevant to the options available for users to select in the DA (eg, if a user does not have a boyfriend/girlfriend, this help-seeking option will not be listed) and to describe the sample. - 2.
+Short Mood and Feelings Questionnaire (SMFQ): This assessment screens for depression among children aged 16 and under, 11 and its use has been validated in late adolescence.
+12 It consists of 13 statements that are reflective of depressive symptoms.
+Ratings are given on a 3-point scale, ranging from 'true', 'sometimes' and 'not true', with 'true' indicating that the depressive symptom is present.
+'True' ratings are scored as 2, 'sometimes' as 1 and 'not true' as 0.
 Total scores range from 0 to 26, with a cut-off score of >8 indicating the likely presence of major depression. - 3.
-Questions on self-harming behaviour: 1) 'Have you ever deliberately tried to harm yourself (such as cut yourself or taken an overdose)?
-2) When was the last time you tried to harm yourself?
+Questions on self-harming behaviour.
+(1) 'Have you ever deliberately tried to harm yourself (such as cut yourself or taken an overdose)?
+(2) When was the last time you tried to harm yourself?

-DA group and control intervention:
+DA group and control intervention

-4. Stage of decision making scale: This scale measures the individual's readiness to engage in decision making [12].
-It consists of one item with 6 response options anchored at 1

-(haven't started to think about the choices) and 6 (have already made a decision and am unlikely to change my mind).

-- 5. General help-seeking questionnaire (intentions) (GHSQ).
+- 4. Stage of Decision-Making Scale: This scale measures the individual's readiness to engage in decision-making.
+It consists of 1 item with 6 response options anchored at 1 (haven't started to think about the choices) and 6 (have already made a decision and am unlikely to change my mind). - 5.
+General Help-Seeking Questionnaire (intentions) (GHSQ).
 This assesses future help-seeking intentions and recent and past help-seeking experiences.
 It uses a 7-point Likert scale ranging from 1 (extremely unlikely) to 7 (extremely likely) for each help source option.
-Help sources assessed are both informal (e.g. friends and family) and formal (e.g. mental health professional and teacher).
+Help sources assessed are informal (eg, friends and family) and formal (eg, mental health

+- professional and teacher).
 Higher scores indicated higher intentions.
-This scale has been tested on high school students aged 12-19 years and has satisfactory reliability and validity (alpha range of 0.70-0.88) [13]. - 6.
-Questionnaire on anticipated discrimination (QUAD).
-This is a 14-item measure that has expanded on previous versions of the Discrimination and Stigma Scale [14].
-It measures the extent to which people anticipate personally experiencing discrimination in key life domains as a result of mental health problems.
+This scale has been tested on high school students aged 12-19 years and has satisfactory reliability and validity (α range of 0.70-0.88).
+14 - 6.
+Questionnaire on Anticipated Discrimination (QUAD).
+This is a 14-item measure that has expanded on previous versions of the Discrimination and Stigma Scale.
+15 It measures the extent to which people anticipate personally experiencing discrimination in key life domains as a result of mental health problems.
 It uses a 4-point Likert scale ranging from 0=strongly disagree to 3=strongly agree.
-It has good internal consistency (alpha = 0.86) and adequate convergent validity [15].
-We are using five items from this measure that are relevant to our study population (adolescents).

-7. Decisional conflict scale

-The decisional conflict scales measures personal perceptions of:

-1. Uncertainty in choosing between options

-- Modifiable factors contributing to uncertainty including feeling uniformed, lack of clarity about personal values and feeling unsupported in decision making - 3.
-Effective decision making such as feeling the choice is informed, values-based, likely to be implemented and expressing satisfaction with the choice
+It has good internal consistency (α=0.86) and adequate convergent validity.
+16 We are using five items from this measure that are relevant to our study population (adolescents). - 7.
+Decisional Conflict Scale.
+The decisional conflict scales measures personal perceptions of - ▶ Uncertainty in choosing between options; - Modifiable factors contributing to uncertainty including feeling uniformed, lack of clarity about personal values and feeling unsupported in decision-making; - Effective decision-making such as feeling the choice is informed, values-based, likely to be implemented and expressing satisfaction with the choice.